AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/error-processing.md

 If you have not enabled the Allow storing incomplete executions option in the scenario settings, the execution of the scenario terminates with the error and a rollback is performed.

 <!--
-Example: If your scenario contains the action Create a tweet, the Twitter's 140-character limit for a tweet cannot be exceeded.
-If you try to tweet more than 140 characters, the execution of the scenario will terminate with a data error.
+<p class="example" data-mc-autonum="<b>Example: </b>" data-mc-conditions="QuicksilverOrClassic.Draft mode"><span class="autonumber"><span><b>Example: </b></span></span>If your scenario contains the action Create a tweet, the Twitter's 140-character limit for a tweet cannot be exceeded.
+If you try to tweet more than 140 characters, the execution of the scenario will terminate with a data error.</p>
 -->

 ## Duplicate Data Error